 Hardwick gardens in spring

 Beyond the gardens visitors can enjoy a stroll around the Oak Walk and see the beautiful carpets of bluebells in Lodge Wood.
-You can also spot the quintessential sight of spring when the lambs are spotted leaping in the Wine Glass.
+You can also spot the quintessential sight of spring when the lambs are spotted leaping out in the park, often over towards the area known as the Wine Glass.